-The inconvenience caused by leaks can be solved easily, comfortably and quickly, if we call our insurance company.
-When you take out a home insurance with assistance, the insurance company takes care of contacting the professionals to make the necessary repairs and also covers the price of the materials.
+The inconvenience caused by leaks such as can be solved easily, comfortably and quickly, if we call our insurance company.
+When you take out a home insurance with assistance, the insurance company takes care of contacting the professionals to make the necessary repairs, such as water damage restoration, and also covers the price of the materials.

 In most countries, home insurance includes assistance for problems with plumbing, electricity, locksmithing and other repairs.

-If you are a brave woman with construction skills and like to do home repairs yourself, then read on.
+Even if you are not a professional home builder, If you are a brave person with construction skills and like to do home repairs yourself, then read on.